-Can your phone tell if you are a good driver?
-Yes, telematics specialist The Floow can say.
-In fact, it also helps insurers encourage better habits among their policyholders.
-Tim Green, mobile expert e influencer, caught up with Rebecca Bell, marketing director at The Floow, to find out how A2P SMS is enabling insurer insurance for the first time.
+Can your phone tell if you're a good driver?
+Yes, telematics specialist The Floow can.
+In fact, it even helps insurers encourage better habits among their policyholders.
+Tim Green, a mobile phone expert and influencer, sat down with Rebecca Bell, Marketing Director at The Floow, to find out how A2P SMS is enabling insurers to insure for the first time.

-"How's my driving?"
-This question is usually displayed on the back of commercial vehicles, next to a number to call.
-The idea is to make the streets safer by inviting people to report irresponsible behavior.
+"How's my driving?" is a question typically displayed on the back of commercial vehicles, next to a phone number.
+The idea is to make roads safer by encouraging people to report irresponsible behavior.

 A laudable idea.
 But is it effective?
 How often do people call?
 And are they always honest?